steemit/wallet/docs/AI-driver/04-query-cache.md

   in-memory fallback per instance. `routeScopeOf()` derives the scope from the path with a **default-deny** policy (F14) — every route must be registered in `STATIC_API_ROUTES` or matched by the dynamic-collapse rules, and a CI test walks the real route tree.
-- Quotas: broadcast 10/min, query 30–120/min by route, auth challenge dual-dimension, recovery 3–5/min. **Only `auth/challenge` reads env overrides** (`RATE_LIMIT_AUTH_CHALLENGE_MAX/_WINDOW`); all other routes hardcode.
+- Quotas: broadcast 10/min (recover-account 3/min), query 30–120/min by route, auth
+  challenge dual-dimension, recovery 3–5/min. **Only `auth/challenge` reads env overrides** (`RATE_LIMIT_AUTH_CHALLENGE_MAX/_WINDOW`); all other routes hardcode.
 Ignore the `RATE_LIMIT_MAX_*` names in docker-compose — nothing reads them.
 - Client IP: `getClientIP()` honors `TRUST_PROXY_COUNT` (rightmost-N of `X-Forwarded-For`) → `x-real-ip` → `'unknown'`. **Never** read `x-forwarded-for` directly anywhere else (S6).
   Unset trust count in production logs a warning and collapses everyone into one bucket.
-- ⚠️ Known gap: if the Redis *instance exists but commands error* (maxclients/OOM/READONLY), the limiter allows the request (neither Redis nor memory fallback ran).
-The 'close' event nulls the singleton so plain disconnections are handled; command-level failures are not.
+- Redis instance exists but commands error (maxclients/OOM/READONLY): `redisRateLimit` returns a `command-error` outcome and the caller runs the memory fallback — or rejects with 503 when `RATE_LIMIT_ALLOW_MEMORY_FALLBACK=false`.
+Never treat a failed command as "Redis healthy and did not block" (that bypass shipped once; fixed 2026-09).
+Plain disconnects are caught earlier by the singleton's 'close' handler nulling the instance.

 ## Response protocol — follow the majority shape